 Under the Israeli Companies Law, the board of directors of a public company is required to appoint an internal auditor proposed by the Audit Committee.
 The internal auditor may not be an interested party, an office holder, or a relative of any of the foregoing, nor may the internal auditor be our external independent auditors or their representatives.
 The role of the internal auditor is to examine, among other things, whether our actions comply with the law and orderly business procedure.
 Mr. Elisha Sa'ar, C.P.A., an independent public accountant, serves as our internal auditor.
-The internal auditor has the right to demand that the chairman of the Audit Committee convene an Audit Committee meeting and the internal auditor may participate in all Audit Committee meetings.
+The internal auditor has the right to demand that the chairman of the Audit Committee convene an Audit Committee meetings.
 In addition to the internal auditor, an officer of the Company is also responsible for performing internal audit functions and implementing Sarbanes-Oxley requirements.